 Another Canadian classic.
 If you’ve never had Tim Hortons, you have to try it at least once while in Canada!
 Grab some breakfast or lunch here, or grab some dessert/snacks to have while exploring or to enjoy during your road trip!

-My favourites include Timbits, donuts, the vegetable soup, and chocolate milk ice caps!
+My favourites include Timbits, donuts, and chocolate milk ice caps!

 17. The Frozen Bubbles of Abraham Lake